 - If you liked this Pineapple Dream Dessert, you’ll probably like my Cream Puff Chocolate Eclair Cake too.
 It’s another one of those potluck recipes that everyone wants a slice of!
 Not only is it creamy and delicious, it’s pretty too.
 So next time you’re heading to a friend or relatives and need to bring a dessert, try this eclair cake!

 - Speaking of potluck favorites, this Strawberry Jello Pretzel Salad is always a big hit!
-There are some families that absolutely insist it be served at every holiday.
+There are some families that absolutely insist it is served at every holiday.

 - If you are a banana lover have I got a dessert for you!
 Make this delicious banana pudding poke cake and I promise you will not be disappointed.

 - Though it’s not necessarily a “one-pan” dessert, it’s definitely a potluck favorite!
 This Ambrosia Salad is a vintage classic.
 Combining maraschino cherries, mandarin oranges, pineapple tidbits, fruit cocktail and marshmallows this ambrosia salad recipe is one to be reckoned with.

 - Try this fabulous looking Lemon Delight from Happy Hooligans, the kids can help make Chessmen Banana Pudding from Kids Activities Blog, and who could resist Chocolate Banana Twinkie Cake from Today’s Creative Life?